INDICATION

 *Grading defined by NCI CTCAE version 5.0.

-Abdominal pain includes abdominal pain, abdominal pain upper, abdominal pain lower.1
+Abdominal pain includes abdominal pain, abdominal pain upper, and abdominal pain lower.1

 §Cough includes cough, productive cough, and upper-airway cough syndrome.1